maximilianferle/neural-boltzmann-machines/README.md

-# Implementation of Long Short-Term Conditional Restricted Boltzmann Machine (LSTMCRBM).
+# Implementation of Long Short-Term Memory Conditional Restricted Boltzmann Machine (LSTMCRBM).

 Uses LSTMs to encode medical time series data and Neural Boltzmann Machines (NBMs) implementation from this [paper](https://arxiv.org/abs/2305.08337) to generate synthetic output conditioned on it.